shlevanto/CSBaseProject1/essay.md

 FLAW 4: XSS

-FLAW 5: Broken Access ControlAdd source link to each flaw if appropriate.
+FLAW 5: Broken Access Control

+Add source link to each flaw if appropriate.
 Ideally, the link should have the format https://urldomain/repo/file.py#L42 (Line 42 in file.py